justinleetyler/justinleetyler.github.io/catalog.md

 813 NEL -- Nelson, O.T. -- The girl who owned a city. -- [S.n., n.d.] -- v.
 > Read 2014-11.
 Grade C. -r

-324 NEA -- Neary, Peter. -- The morning after a general election: the vice-regal perspective. -- on 1 external hard drive. -- File name: 3270.pdf -- IN Canadian Parliamentary Review. -- Vol. 35, no. 3.
-(Autumn 2012).
+g324 NEA -- The morning after a general election: the vice-regal perspective / Peter Neary. -- Canadian Parliamentary Revie, 2012. -- www.

-395 NEM -- Nemko, Marty. -- Simple techniques to increase your likeability at work. -- U.S. News and World Report, c2013. -- on 1 external hard drive. -- File name: 3260.pdf.
+g395 NEM -- Simple techniques to increase your likeability at work / Marty Nemko. -- U.S. News and World Report, c2013. -- www.

 k813 NEV -- Nevada, P.J. -- A Princely Affair. -- [S.n., n.d.] -- [www](https://read.amazon.com).
 > Read 2018-05.
 Grade C. -- think many people are more excited about having a relationship than who they have in that relationship. -- Principality of Raska.” -- Being together is doing something